amogh2004/BasicML/README.md

 #### Top Pages
 Cleaning web access log to figure out most viewed pages on a website from it.

+#### Sentiment Analysis
+Using RNN with Keras to do sentiment analysis on full-text movie reviews!
+More info on the dataset is [here](https://keras.io/datasets/#imdb-movie-reviews-sentiment-classification).

 ### Spark
 To execute: spark-submit FILENAME.py